loulai/Creating_Instagram/README.md

 Lougram
 ===
-Lougram is a two week project that replicates the basic functionality of Instagram.
+Lougram is a two-week project that replicates the basic functionality of Instagram.
 The primary goal of this project is not to clone Instagram with exact precision, but rather to emerge with a greater command of Rails, Ruby, Databases and a handful of select technologies.

 This is my third project using Rails.